LLNL/LaSDI/README.md

 ## License

-LaSDI is distributed under the terms of both the MIT license.
+LaSDI is distributed under the terms of the MIT license.
 All new contributions must be made under the MIT.
 See [LICENSE-MIT](https://github.com/LLNL/libROM/blob/master/LICENSE-MIT)

 LLNL Releease Nubmer: LLNL-CODE-843695